 Don’t you dare walk inside with shoes on (unless you want to be viewed as a disrespectful savage!).
-Make sure to remove your shoes before entering Korean households, temples and even schools.
+Make sure to remove your shoes before entering Korean households, temples

 Often times, slippers are provided so you don’t need to be barefoot.

 And while we’re on the topic of feet, refrain from resting your tired tootsies on the chair across from you, no matter how tempting that may be.